 Tiffany style lighting is another style that owes a debt to Arts & Crafts, with its meticulous craftsmanship and organic, natural forms such as vines, flowers and insects.

 Today, this warm, appealing style has won a whole new generation of admirers.
-Some of the movement’s most inspired designs were for lighting, and today's Arts and Crafts table lamps, Mission style floor lamps and Arts and Crafts - Mission lighting fixtures capture that artistry for a new age.
+Some of the movement’s most inspired designs were for lighting, and today's Arts and Crafts table lamps, Mission style floor lamps capture that artistry for a new age.
 With their softly translucent shades, clean, appealing lines and distinctive style, these treasures blend with many other decorating styles, including country rustic and traditional.

-The Arts and Crafts or Mission lighting style uses warm wood treatments such as oak and walnut.
+Arts and Crafts or Mission lighting fixtures use bronze, black or old antique finishes coupled with amber glass or mosaic glass for a soft, warm look.
 Tiffany style glass may be used in shade treatments.
 Classic glass patterns include simple architectural, geometric lines, wheatgrass and other natural elements.

 Ceiling fixtures and chandeliers exhibit simple, clean lines, with little scrollwork or other embellishments.
 This is a wonderful style that's both functional and warm, making it ideal for the multi-use rooms in today's homes.